caillotantoine/gettingstartedgdb/README.md

 If we run `gdb test2` and try to apply breakpoints in fibonacci.c, it cannot immediately be done.
 Thus we should load the library first.

 > `gdb` propose to set the breakpoint for future shared library load.
-But it is harder to navigate in larger project since there is no auto complition.
+But it is harder to navigate in larger project since there is no auto completion.

 A solution to load the library is to set a breakpoint on the main function and then set the breakpoints.
 For instance, to stop at a breakpoint at the fibonacci function:
 ```